 One of the solutions to overcome this obstacle, may be a M&A operation, or the hiring of specialized personnel, capable to bring into the Company the portfolio of know-how and relationship necessary to un-lock the opportunity.

-(In case of needing more ideas to enter a market, see my post on 4 ways to innovate in the IoT era)
+In case of needing more ideas to enter a market, see my article about the noble Art of prospecting:

 The reputation of the supplier in other fields is not worth too much, and the offer must undergo a strict routine of certification, qualification, and pilot tests that can last years.